Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Data and Methods

 Following methodologies used in analyzing consumption variety (e.g., \cite{Kim2024PNAS, mok2022dynamics}) and drawing on embedding techniques \cite{Kim2024PNAS,waller2021quantifying}, we learn vector representations (embeddings) for each store/merchant present in the transaction data using a Skip-gram with Negative Sampling (SGNS) model, similar to word2vec \cite{mikolov2013efficient, mikolov2013dist,levy2014dependency}, trained on sequences of stores visited by users.
 The analysis proceeds in three steps.

-\textbf{Learning vector representations of stores: } Following \cite{waller2021quantifying, Kim2024PNAS} we treat the ordered list of stores each user visits as an analogue of a sentence and learn dense embeddings with a Skip-gram with Negative Sampling (SGNS) model \citep{mikolov2013efficient}.
+\textbf{Learning vector representations of stores: } Following \cite{waller2021quantifying, Kim2024PNAS} we treat the ordered list of stores each user visits as an analogue of a sentence and learn dense embeddings with a Skip-gram with Negative Sampling (SGNS) model \cite{mikolov2013efficient}.
 Concretely, we construct for every user $i$ the sequence $\langle s_{i1}, s_{i2},\dots\rangle$ of stores visited in chronological order (multiple visits to the same store on the same day are retained).
-All sequences are concatenated into a single corpus on which we train word2vec with embedding dimension $d=128$, context window $=5$, negative samples $=5$, and $10$ epochs (learning rate $0.001$, Adam optimiser).
+All sequences are concatenated into a single corpus on which we train word2vec with embedding dimension $d=128$, context window $=5$.
 The model yields a vector $\mathbf{e}_{s}\in\mathbb{R}^{d}$ for each store $s$.

-To construct costomer-level representation, by following~\cite{Kim2024PNAS}, for user $i$ on day $t$, let $S_{it}$ be the multiset of stores recorded in the transaction log.
+To construct customer-level representation, by following~\cite{Kim2024PNAS}, for user $i$ on day $t$, let $S_{it}$ be the multiset of stores recorded in the transaction log.
 The average store vector